Lincoln Mark VIII: 1997 facelift

 Development of an updated FN-10 began in 1993, with a design freeze occurring in November 1994.
 The first prototypes were built in September 1995, testing into mid-1996.
 In September 1996, Alcan Aluminum Limited won a bid to supply hoods for the revised FN-10.
 In the fall of 1996, the Mark VIII received a significant facelift since its 1992 debut, featuring smoother, more rounded front and rear fascias and a larger grille.
-The car's hood was now aluminum (versus plastic before) and the trunk carried a more subtle version of the "spare tire hump" associated with earlier Mark Series cars.
+The car's hood was now aluminum (previously a fiberglass composite) and the trunk carried a more subtle version of the "spare tire hump" associated with earlier Mark Series cars.
 HID headlamps became standard and were placed in larger housings compared to earlier models.
 A neon brake light ran across the rear decklid.
 Side mirrors now came with puddle lamps, which, upon unlocking the doors, illuminated the ground for the driver and passengers to see when entering the car.
 The side-view mirror housings also incorporated flashing LED turn signal lamps to warn other drivers of an intended lane change or turn.
 The interior included 'theater lighting', which softly illuminated the driver's controls and handles.

 The 4.6 L InTech V8 carried on as before, but now came with a distributorless coil-on-plug ignition system, eliminating the use of high-voltage spark plug wires.
 Some of the internal components of the 4R70W automatic transmission were reinforced for greater durability and reliability in late 1997 models and all 1998 models.
 LSC models had firmer shocks and larger stabilizer bars for even better handling and control.
 All-speed traction control was now standard, and could be deactivated via the onboard systems status computer when desired.

 Toward the end of Mark VIII production, Lincoln offered two personalized "specialty" models: the Spring Feature and the Collector's Edition.
 Mark VIII production ended with the 1998 model year.
 The new four-door mid-sized Lincoln LS, introduced June 1999 as a 2000 model, served as a replacement for the Mark VIII.